valkey-io/libvalkey/docs/standalone.md

 For TCP connections, the actual connect is deferred until after the context is fully initialized, so the adapter always receives a valid file descriptor and works without modification.
 Unix socket connections connect immediately.

-The legacy pattern of attaching the adapter after connecting (as shown in the example above) remains fully supported; the `attach_fn` field is optional.
+The legacy pattern of attaching the adapter after connecting (as shown in the example above) remains fully supported; all of these option fields are optional.
+The callbacks can still be set afterwards with `valkeyAsyncSetConnectCallback` / `valkeyAsyncSetDisconnectCallback`, but doing so via the options is race-free when the event loop is already running.

 ### Executing commands